tfry-git/EmbAJAX/README.md

 ### Hardware support

-Currently there are output drivers for ESP8266 and ESP32.
+Currently there are output drivers for ESP8266, ESP32, and Raspberry Pi Pico.
 However, drivers are really easy to add.
 All that is needed is a very basic abstraction across some web server calls.

 #### ESP32 quirks and workaround